 - (a) Hold circular calling the meeting as read. - (b) Apologies for absence, if any. - (c) Declarations of Interest Members are asked to consider whether they have an interest to declare in relation to any item on the agenda for this meeting.
 Any Member making a declaration of interest should indicate whether it is a financial or non-financial interest and include some information on the nature of the interest.
-Advice may be sought from Officers prior to the meeting taking place. - d) Confirm the minutes of the meetings held on i) 6 February 2018 and ii) 5 March 2018 (enclosed).
+Advice may be sought from Officers prior to the meeting taking place. - (d) Confirm minutes of the meeting held on 5 March 2018 (enclosed).